jechepenuk/monch/README.md

-# Social Media App
+# monch

-Our app is designed to be a destination for those those looking toc connect with other another over food, friends, and food related events.
-Each new user creates their profile with a unique username and is able to find other users to from the landing page of the app.
+Monch is designed to be a destination for those those looking to connect with others over food, friends, and food related events.
+Each new user resisters with their persoanl info and is redirected to the monch feed.
+Returning users log in with their credentials to return to their feed.

+## monch feed

+The monch feed shows content in reverse chronological order and contains content from themselves and those they follow.
+If the user is not following anyone, three profiles are displayed as options to follow to get the user started with monch.
+The new user can also utilize the search bar to search for a friend.
+Posts are updated in real time if another user comments, likes, or creates new content on the feed.
+At the top of the feed, there is an option to make a new post which will redirect to the upload page.

+## monch upload

+The monch upload page allows users to upload content and optionally add a caption.
+The user is able to preview how their photo will appear on the feed page before the upload is completed.
+On upload, the user is redirected to their monch feed.

+## monch profile

+Each user will have an account which shows content specific to themselves.
+Posts show changes in likes and comments in real time on the monch profile.
+Users can add a post from their profile, which takes them to the monch uplaoad page.
+The user can also edit or upload a profile picture.
+The upload page for the profile picture works similarly to the upload post page, where the user can preview how their profile picture will look before they confirm upload.

-## Landing Page
+## monch messages

-The landing page acts as an exploratory page which shows users content based on their interests.
-If the user is new, the page will show generic content aimed at the general public.
-If the user has begun to follow other users, the content of those they are following will show up closer to the top of the page.
-The user will be able to like and comment the multimedia posts on the landing page.
-These posts will include the types: image, gif, or video and will have the option for a caption.
-Users will be able the click the user name linked to a post which directs them to that user's profile.
+Each page has a messages link in the navbar at the top of the page.
+Clicking messages will redirect you to monch messages.
+This page shows all current conversations with other users.
+If a user's name is flashing hot pink, it means that you have a new mesage from this user.
+When a name is clicked, you are redirected to a monch chat with that person.

-## Accounts
+## monch friends

-Each user will have an account, where they can edit their personal information, change their profile photo, or add content.
-When a user visits a profile other that than their own, they are able to follow that user, as well as see content explicitly posted by that user.
-Upon following that user, they are then able to send them direct messages.
+If a user searches for another existing user or clicks a user's name with a link, they are redirected to monch friend, the friend's profile.
+If you are follow that user, you will see two buttons: unfollow and message.
+If you are not following them, you will see one button: follow.
+Either way, you are able to see their profile and all their content as all profiles on monch are public.
+If you decide to follow the user, the user's posts will show in your feed when you return to it.
+You are only allowed to message a user if you follow them, and when message is clicked, you are redirected to a moch chat page, which is private between you and the other user.

-## Messages
+## monch chat

-Upon opening messages from a user's profile, the user will be able to message the other and the chat will be saved.
-If "messages" is visited from the navigation bar, a different page will open showing all recent chats, with a start chat button and the ability to choose from those the user is following to chat with.
+The monch chat is a private chat between two users.
+Messages show in real time and are stored and persistent through server restarts.
+If one user does not have the chat open, they will receive a hot pink flashing "new!" on their feed in the navbar indicating they have a new message.
+When "new!" is clicked, the user is redirected to the chat they have a new message from.

-## Reports
+## reports

 Please view the link to reports in the repository for information on the technologies that were included in the creation of our app.